cnabio/cnab-spec/105-signing.md

 ## Bundle Retractions

-Cases may arise where a particular version (or versions) of a bundle should no longer be used.
-For example, if a version of a bundle is discovered to be insecure in significant ways, bundle authors may wish to _explicitly mark_ that bundle as insecure.
+Cases MAY arise where a particular version (or versions) of a bundle should no longer be used.
+For example, if a version of a bundle is discovered to be insecure in significant ways, bundle authors MAY wish to _explicitly mark_ that bundle as insecure.
 This process MUST be done in a way that retains the integrity of the bundle.

 > This definition does not preclude the mere deletion of problematic bundles.
 Operators of a bundle repository, for instance, MAY opt to merely remove insecure bundles from their servers rather than mark them and leave them.
-However, there are cases where historic (while insecure) packages may be retained and still made available for installation.
+However, there are cases where historic (while insecure) packages MAY be retained and still made available for installation.

 Reusing a release version to replace an insecure release with a secure one is _expressly prohibited_.
 For example, if release 2.3.1 of a bundle is deemed insecure, operators MUST NOT re-release a modified bundle as 2.3.1.
 The fixed version MUST modify a semantic component of the version number.
 For example, `2.3.2`, `2.4.0`, `3.0.0`, and even `2.3.2-alpha.1` are all acceptable increments. `2.3.1` and `2.3.1+1` are examples of forbidden version increments.
 Likewise, release `2.3.1` MUST NOT be renamed by semantic component. (e.g. 2.3.1-insecure is illegal, while 2.3.1+insecure is legal).
 For clarification on this policy, see the [SemVer 2 specification](https://semver.org).